georgekarani/Mammamia-pizza/readme.md

-## DELANI STUDIO WEBSITE
+## MAMMAMIA-PIZZA

 ### Author:
 * [George Karani](https://github.com/georgekarani)

 ### Description:
-Delani studio website is a design practice website that offers a full range of services including brand strategy, interaction and visual design and user experience testing.Throughout the project, the designers create and implement visual design.
+Mammamia-pizza is a design website that offers a range of services of ordering pizza online.
+Pizza is of various sizes(small,medium,large,extra-large),crust alternatives and various toppings(meat,veggies)

 ### Languages used:
 * HTML